AdobeDocs/audience-manager.en/help/using/features/datasources-list-and-settings.md

 Select the **[!UICONTROL Inbound]** check box when your data source is designed to receive inbound data.
 Selecting the **[!UICONTROL Inbound]** check box exposes 2 additional groups of controls described below.

+>[!NOTE]
+>
+>The **[!UICONTROL Inbound]** check box is only meant to display or hide the data source controls described below.
+Unchecking the **[!UICONTROL Inbound]** option does not affect data ingestion in any way.
+Your onboarded data will be processed regardless of this option being checked.

 <table id="table_B2825B7BE0DB4665B47C589A3787CD93">
  <thead>
   <tr>